mozboz/fc-pagegen/README.md

 sudo pip install json-delta
 ```

+For web server setup, ensure mod_rewrite is on and 'AllowOverride' is allowed for your web directory.

-To test first see the notes in loadNameValueDataFromSheet in rundmc.py about how to create an oauth2 token.
-You'll need to carry out this process which should result in a .json file, put that file in the same directory as the python script, and update the variable 'credentialsFileName' with its file name.
+To test first see the notes in at the end of rundmc.py about how to create an oauth2 token and configure any paths.
+You'll need to carry out this process which should result in a .json file, put that file in the same directory as the python script, and update the variable 'credentialsFileName' to reflect the file name.

 Then, you need a copy of a Google Sheet that looks like this: https://docs.google.com/spreadsheets/d/1LbppGU5e4NbpnHn9vGRe0Z4QpatdCIg9Bygf3RQjas0/edit#gid=0

 The sheet is referenced by its **title**.
 Ensure that the variable sheetTitle contains the name of a sheet accessible by the OAuth user.

-Two columns, which correspond to variable names and values should be available in the sheet, and you can change the range in the code correspondingly.

-When all setup, run:
+When all setup, to generate all static files, run:

     python rundmc.py

 Or, ensure all the above dependencies are installed on a LAMP server, and call recompile.php?recompile=go via a browser.

+All output goes to the www directory.
+Copy it to your web server and browse to the root!